rolyPolyVole/christmas-plugin-2024/IDEAS.md

 ## General:

-- After each minigame, commence win animation where all players spectate a camera that cinematically shows the top 3-5 winners (as NPCs) over the void, with text and sponsors in the background.
+- After each minigame, commence win animation with text and sponsors in the background.
 - Leaderboard section in the Lobby.
 - Contributors section in the Lobby
 - Add a sled slide in the lobby + carousel for static entertainment while giveaways/game selection is happening.